 The North West team built and developed its foundation e-portfolio over a number of years, in consultation with local foundation school administrators, foundation programme directors and foundation doctors.
 The new, HEE-wide version of Horus was also developed in consultation with representatives from all user groups.

 A project team managed the development and roll out of the system to all FDs in England.
 The team met on a regular basis and followed a detailed plan of technical developments and other project work to achieve the above-mentioned outcomes.
-HEE Horus has now moved into business as usual and ongoing development work is being managed by the project manager and lead developer, in consultation with foundation school directors, foundation school managers, the UK Curriculum Delivery Group, the Foundation Doctors Advisory Board and national e-portfolio user group ("eTAG").
+HEE Horus is now business as usual and ongoing development work is being managed by the project manager and lead developer, in consultation with foundation school directors, foundation school managers, the UK Curriculum Delivery Group, the Foundation Doctors Advisory Board and national e-portfolio user group ("e-TAG").